Lafayette Square Opera House: History

 The wrought steel front railings of the boxes and balconies were designed by Trost & Trost Architects.
 The interior was finished in the Italian renaissance style.
 On the asbestos stage curtain was a copy of Fernand Cormon's painting, Les Vainqueurs de Salamine.
 The stage itself was 68 feet wide and 45 feet deep.
 The roof was constructed for use as a theater in the summer months, with seating up to 1,500.
 The basement was used primarily for a Turkish bath, but did include a barber shop and restrooms.

+On November 23, 1903, David Belasco's Sweet Kitty Bellairs was given its premiere at the LSOH.
 In September 1905 it was purchased by the S. S. Shubert Amusement Company and David Belasco for 225,000 dollars ($ in present day terms).
 It reopened in October as the Belasco Theater.
 In the 1930s, it was converted to a movie house.

 In 1940 the Belasco Theatre and its neighboring properties were acquired by the federal government.
 The theater, with its seats removed, was used as a warehouse until World War II, when parts of it were used by the American Theatre Wing as a Stage Door Canteen.
 During the Korean War, it was used by the United Services Organization to entertain troops.
 The theater was razed in 1964 and the site is now home to the U.S. Court of Federal Claims Building.